How to Upload Photos to Google Drive and Share a Link

 Under Select File Attributes to list, choose the details you want to log.

-For photo sharing, enable Image Preview, File Name Linked to URL, and File URL.
-These give you an image preview, a clickable file name, and a copyable link.
+For most photo-sharing workflows, select Image Preview, File Name Linked to URL, and File URL.

-Note: Image Preview lets you see the photo directly in Google Sheets, so you can identify the right image without opening each file in Google Drive.
+Note: The Image Preview attribute lets you see each photo directly in Google Sheets, so you can identify the right image without opening each file in Google Drive.

 - Click Save Selected Settings as Default.